cjmerzbacher/understanding-systems-code/annotating-graphs/annotatinggraphs.md

 A = nx.adjacency_matrix(graph)
 ```

-Networks have several key properties that we can exploit to predict new disease-related genes.
+Protein-protein interaction networks have several key properties that we can exploit to predict new disease-related genes.
+The **degree** of a node is the number of edges incident on it.
+In directed networks, nodes have an in-degree and an out-degree.
+Nodes with a high degree are known as **hubs**, and multiple studies have shown that essential genes are associated with hubs.
+Disease-causing proteins tend not to be hubs, mostly because defects in essential proteins are fatal.

+Since we hypothesize that disease genes tend to be peripheral, we can look for other metrics of centrality to distinguish them. **Betweenness centrality** measures how much a node is on pathways between other nodes.
+Nodes with high betweenness centrality tend to be essential.
+Betweenness centrality is calculated as the percentage of shortest paths that go through a node.
+Note that algorithms to find the shortest path will not be covered here.

+## Betweenness centrality figure

+Another hypothesis of network medicine is the **local hypothesis**, which states that proteins involved with the same disease tend to cluster in the same network neighborhood and interact with each other in a **disease module**.
+We can search the literature for a list of known disease-causing genes and use them to construct a disease module.
+We can then predict that nodes that are within the disease module are more likely to cause that disease, even if their function is not yet known.

+For our graph, we can compute the degree and edge betweenness of each node:

 ### Outline:
 A. Terms needed to understand graphs: edge betweenness, hubs.
 Introduce hypotheses of network medicine

-Hubs: Non-essential disease genes (representing the majority of all known disease genes) tend to avoid hubs and segregate at the functional periphery of the interactome.
-In utero essential genes tend to associated with hubs.
-Local hypothesis: Proteins involved in the same disease have an increased tendency to interact with each other.
-Corollary of the local hypothesis: Mutations in interacting proteins often lead to similar disease phenotypes.

-Disease module hypothesis: Cellular components associated with a specific disease phenotype show a tendency to cluster in the same network neighborhood.

-Network parsimony principle: Causal molecular pathways often coincide with the shortest molecular paths between known disease-associated components.

-Shared components hypothesis: Diseases that share disease-associated cellular components (genes, proteins, metabolites, miRNAs) show phenotypic similarity and comorbidity.

 B. Computing these metrics for our graph using NetworkX and python